Can a Wolf Kill Lion?

 In recent years, there have been a few cases of wolves and lions coming into contact with one another in zoos and wildlife parks.
 In these instances, the lions have been observed to dominate the wolves.
 However, it is important to note that these encounters have taken place in captive environments, and the outcome may have been different in the wild.

-See also How Fast Can a Lion Swim?
+See also Can a Rottweiler Kill a Lion?

 Analysis of Outcomes